d1618033/python-redfish-utility/docs/slate/source/includes/_advancedusage.md

 ##Filtering and Other Advanced Options

-This section covers some of the advanced features and options available with the iLOrest tool.
+This section covers some of the advanced features and options available with the RESTful Interface Tool (iLOREST).

 ### Filter Option